wazo-platform/wazo-doc/source/contact_center/skillbasedrouting/skillbasedrouting.rst

 Introduction
 ============

    *Skills-based routing (SBR), or Skills-based call routing, is a call-assignment strategy used in call centres to assign incoming calls to the most suitable agent, instead of simply choosing the next available agent.
    It is an enhancement to the Automatic Call Distributor (ACD) systems found in most call centres.
    The need for skills-based routing has arisen, as call centres have become larger and dealt with a wider variety of call types.*

-"Wikipedia"
+   -- Wikipedia

-In this repect, skill-based routing is also based on call distribution to agents through waiting queues, but one or many skills can be assigned to each agent, and call can be distributed to the most suitable agent.
+In this respect, skill-based routing is also based on call distribution to agents through waiting queues, but one or many skills can be assigned to each agent, and call can be distributed to the most suitable agent.

 In skill-based routing, you will have to find a way to be able to tag the call for a specific skill need.
-This can be done for example by entering the call distribution using different incoming call numbers, using an IVR to let the caller do his own choice, or by requesting to the information system database the customer profile.
+This can be done for example by entering the call distribution system using different incoming call numbers, using an IVR to let the caller do his own choice, or by requesting to the information system database the customer profile.

 .. figure:: images/sbr_introduction.png